Vitamin C Top 10 Benefits: A Comprehensive Breakdown

 2. Healthier Skin

 Vitamin C doesn’t only have to be taken orally, it also can be used as a serum applied to your skin.
 It helps protect the skin from harmful factors as well as stimulate collagen production.
 The antioxidants work to help treat burns and also reduce the need for ventilation in extreme burn cases.
 Since it helps produce collagen, it’s great for treating sunburns.
 That being said, it should be used as an addition to sunscreen and not a replacement.
 Vitamin C may also be able to treat eczema when combined with zinc.
-Since vitamin C increases the formation of elastin- it protects, thickens, and heals the skin.
+Since it increases the formation of elastin- it protects, thickens, and heals the skin.
 Basically, if you’re looking to revive your complexion and have healthier skin, vitamin C might be the place to start.
+Just rub a couple drops of orange essential oil over your skin and you’re good to go!

 3. Improves Heart Health